 Upper Wheel Fairings shield the most sensitive drag-inducing surfaces on a wheeled vehicle from headwinds, thereby dramatically reducing the power needed for propulsion.
 Surprisingly simple, and surprisingly effective, Upper Wheel Fairings cause propulsive efficiency to increase with either rising vehicle or headwind speeds.

-Designed by an engineer from the aerospace industry, Upper Wheel Fairings are destined to alter the preferred configuration of the non-competitive road and gravel bicycles.
+Designed by an engineer from the aerospace industry, Upper Wheel Fairings are likely to alter the preferred configuration of the non-competitive road and gravel bicycles.
 While simple in design, this approach to shielding only the critical uppermost wheel surfaces is highly effective.
 Common engineering models for drag forces on wheeled vehicles fail to account for the dramatic benefit provided by this critical shielding.
 Consequently, a patent has been granted for this innovation.